← Guides

 A component designed with the Rule of 3 supports:

-The first system I introduced this on saw component lifespans increase noticeably between breaking revisions, and consuming teams stopped waiting on translated copy to find layout issues.
+On the first system I introduced this to, component lifespans between breaking revisions grew noticeably, and consuming teams stopped waiting on translated copy to find layout issues.
 The cost is one afternoon per component up-front.
-The payoff is months of avoided refactors and a system that defends its own cohesion as teams add use cases.
+The payoff is months of avoided refactors and a system that holds its shape as teams add use cases.

 Get the skill

-The Rule of 3 is also packaged as a Claude skill that runs the exercise live in Figma — checks the connection, walks you through curating which variants to test, then builds three Sections in the file (Copy, Functions, Content) populated with stressed instances.
-It writes nothing outside those three Sections, so cleanup is a single selection-and-delete.
+The Rule of 3 is also packaged as a Claude skill that runs the exercise live in Figma.
+It checks the connection, walks you through which variants to test, then builds three Sections in the file (Copy, Functions, Content) populated with stressed instances.
+The skill writes nothing outside those three Sections, so cleanup is one selection and a delete.

 Download rule-of-3.zip